HPInc/AI-Blueprints/generative-ai/agentic-audio-rag-with-langgraph/README.md

 This notebook will:

-- Packages the complete **Agentic Audio RAG** workflow (vector store, reranker, LangGraph DAG, memory module) as a single MLflow artifact
+- Package the **Agentic Audio RAG** workflow (CLAP embeddings, Qwen Omni, LangGraph DAG, memory module) as a single MLflow artifact
+- Configure the model for **dynamic audio processing**
-- Registers the model to MLflow so it can be queried over HTTP
+- Register the model to MLflow so it can be queried over HTTP with uploaded audio files

 ### 📦 Step 3: Deploy the Service